Download PDF

 - FDI Inflow:

-Mauritius’s economic freedom score is 70.9, making its economy the 30th freest in the 2022 Index.
-Mauritius is ranked 1st among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.
+Mauritius’s economic freedom score is 70.6, making its economy the 26th freest in the 2023 Index.
+Its score is 0.3 point lower than last year.
+Mauritius is ranked 1st out of 47 countries in the Sub-Saharan African region, and its overall score is well above the world average.

 Background

 Mauritius gained independence from the United Kingdom in 1968.
-Sir Anerood Jugnauth, a former president, became prime minister for the third time in 2014 but resigned in 2017 in favor of his son Pravind, whose party won a rare parliamentary majority in 2019.
-Mauritius has undergone a remarkable economic transformation from a low-income, agriculturally based economy to a diversified, upper-middle-income country that has attracted considerable foreign investment and has one of the Africa region’s highest per capita GDPs.
+Prime Minister Sir Anerood Jugnauth resigned in 2017 in favor of his son Pravind, whose party won a rare parliamentary majority in 2019.
+Once a low-income, agriculturally based economy, Mauritius is now a diversified, upper-middle-income country that attracts considerable foreign investment and has one of the Africa region’s highest GDPs per capita.
 The government is trying to modernize the sugar and textile industries while promoting diversification into such other areas as information technology and financial and business services.
 Services and tourism remain important economic drivers, and maritime security is a priority.

 Rule of Law